Professional wrestling in Puerto Rico: Sports and politics

 Due to its popularity, professional wrestling has made occasional crossovers with other aspects of Puerto Rican culture.
 During the 1980s, when it rivaled legitimate sports such as boxing, basketball and baseball, it competed with them for some of the large venues.
 Capitol Sports took advantage of this in 1984, when Colón wrestled former heavyweight boxing world champion Joe Frazier in a match that served as a scripted predecessor to modern mixed martial arts.
 The event was worked with a round format and featured Frazier scoring two knockdowns in the first before Colón won by pinning him in the fifth.
 Frazier also served as the referee of a series of matches where Colón wrestled Goodish and Ayala.
 In 1990, Héctor Camacho worked as a manager in Capitol Sports Promotions.
 After years without the involvement of a boxer in WWC, Félix "Tito" Trinidad was named the referee in a match between Ray González and Orlando Colón at Aniversario 2009.
-Carlos Cotto, a member of the prominent Cotto boxing family, made his professional boxing debut in 2013 after concluding his amateur career with a record of 1-0 (1 knockout).
+Carlos Cotto, a member of the prominent Cotto boxing family, made his professional boxing debut in 2013 after concluding his amateur career with a record of 1–0 (1 knockout).
 On February 23, 2013, Cotto became the first wrestler to fight in a boxing match and then perform in a wrestling event during the same night.
-Cotto repeated this feat months later and even referenced it by defeating Samsom Walker in an scripted "boxing gloves" match for the WWC Puerto Rico Heavyweight Championship.
+Cotto repeated this feat months later and even referenced it by defeating Samsom Walker in a scripted "boxing gloves" match for the WWC Puerto Rico Heavyweight Championship.

 Politics as an aspect that involves a large amount of publicity, has also gathered the attention of professional wrestlers.
 In consecutive elections, Juan Rivera has run as a write-in candidate for the Governorship of Puerto Rico for the unregistered and tongue-in-cheek Partido Luchador Puertorriqueño.
 On the other hand, Dennis Rivera is a member of the Puerto Rican Nationalist Party, who has served as an activist for free university education.
 In 2010, Laureano announced that he intended to run as senator at-large for the New Progressive Party.
 He obtained the approval of the party's leadership and even promoted his candidature in WWC cards.
 However, after several months he discontinued this campaign.
 He subsequently stated that he did so after witnessing how the party worked, criticizing that it benefited the higher classes and noted that he had changed his political affiliation to the Popular Democratic Party in 2012.
 Laureano later actively supported that party's candidate for the mayor of the municipality of Bayamón, Darlene Reyes.
 Another wrestler that became involved in political campaign was Huertas-González, who supported the PNP's candidate, Jorge Santini, in his unsuccessful bid to retain the San Juan mayorship against Carmen Yulín.
 Wrestling had been used before as a form of entertainment during political campaigns, with the performance of the Jose and Julio Estrada as "Mr. PPD" and "Mr.PNP" in 1988.